-The clinician should be aware of detection time of the various drugs in urine or oral fluid, be able to interpret the findings and be aware of false positive and negative results.
+The clinician must be aware of the detection time of the various drugs in urine or oral fluid, be able to interpret the findings and be aware of false positive and negative results.
 Urine testing has the advantage that drug concentrations are higher and the window for detection is longer, which can be important where young people have been held in police custody for some time.
 Oral fluid, while less invasive to collect and harder to adulterate, will provide results only on very recent drug use (24-48 hours) (Department of Health, 2007).
+As a result urine testing may be preferable in secure settings, but measures should be put in place to ensure the dignity of young people, for example by using thermal cups rather than observed sample collection.

-While it is essential to conduct a drug toxicology test prior to prescribing, the clinician should be aware that the results are generally qualitative and do not confirm dependence.
+While it is essential to conduct a drug toxicology test prior to prescribing, the clinician must be aware that the results are generally qualitative and do not confirm dependence.
 However, the clinician should not usually prescribe substitute drugs if a urine/oral fluid test is negative, and/or in the absence of clinical withdrawal signs.

 In some cases a drug toxicology test does not detect opioids or benzodiazepines even when there is a history of regular use.
 This may happen due to the detection time of a drug or the sensitivity of a test.
-This situation should be treated with extreme caution, and clear withdrawal symptoms should be detected before continuing with substitute medication, and a non-substitute, safer alternative may be preferred.
+This situation must be treated with extreme caution, and clear withdrawal symptoms should be detected before continuing with substitute medication, and a non-substitute, safer alternative may be preferred.
 It is more likely that the person is not physically dependent if the drug toxicology test is negative and there are no current withdrawal symptoms.
 A clinician may need specialist support and advice if they are still considering prescribing on such occasions.
 Further reading about drug toxicology can be found in Department of Health (2007).